Projects (selection)

 (PI)

 The city of Rathenow is located in the middle between Berlin and Hanover.
-This town is host to the world’s biggest Schupmann telescope of the type “Brachymedial Typ B” (Schupmann 1899).
+This town hosts the world’s biggest Schupmann telescope of the type “Brachymedial Typ B” (Schupmann 1899).
 In 2008 the telescope was dismantled and rebuild at another place within the town.
 I documented this project for the public and studied the oral history of telescope and its maker.

 (dissertation)